 - If the Ducati has a plastic tank and you are in North America: Check for swelling in the tank, like bumps and blisters, or the tank bulging asymmetrically.
 If the latch is hard to open, or if the tank is too close to the ignition shroud, it’s a sign of swelling.
 Swelling in the plastic tanks was caused by ethanol mixed into North American gasoline.
 It was a known problem, and for a while, Ducati was offering replacements.
 If your tank has no swelling, it may have been replaced (which is good).
 Of course, if the owner has evidence of this, all the better.

 - Does it have a Termignoni exhaust?
 The stock Ducati superbike mufflers under-serve the Ducati motorcycles.
 Termignoni systems cost over $1,000 new, and won’t be as available for older machines.
-New owners people slapped them on (and can get almost nothing for them now, used), so buy one already equipped.
+Many new owners slapped them on without much second thought (and can get almost nothing for them now, used), so buy one already equipped.
 It’s worth waiting for.
 Other exhaust systems are fine too but just stay away from no-name eBay units (thankfully somewhat rare on superbikes, but more common on Monsters), which are more often a sign that a bike was dropped on its muffler than a sign that the owner wanted to invest anything.

 Why buy a Ducati Superbike